ShayRagab/LA-Coffee-Shops-Data-Scraping-from-yellowpages.com/README.md

 # LA-Coffee-Shops-Data-Scraping-from-yellowpages.com
-LA coffee shops data scraping from (www.yellowpages.com) and using Pandas to store it in a csv file
+### LA coffee shops data scraping from (www.yellowpages.com):
+using requests and BeautifulSoup to get data from the website and using Pandas to store it in a csv file